Need food? Click below to:

 - View a list of our member emergency food programs in New London County

-One in five children in Southeastern Connecticut is food insecure and a U.S. Census Bureau study indicates that 19,000 people in our region are living below the poverty level.
+One in six children in Southeastern Connecticut (16.1%) is food insecure, and the overall food insecurity rate is 11.2%.
 When children do not have the nutrition they require, the ramifications are vast.
 They have a difficult time concentrating in school, putting their education in jeopardy.
 Their current and future health is at risk.
 And they may bear witness to stressed parents who struggle with how to stretch their income to meet all the costs of living.

 Since 1988, the Gemma E. Moran United Way/Labor Food Center has played a key role in providing one of the building blocks to a good quality of life by feeding families and individuals facing hunger and food insecurity all across our community.

 Last year, our Food Center distributed the equivalent of more than 3.1 million meals and snacks through over 90 distribution sites including food pantries, shelters, child care centers, community meal sites, programs for the elderly, and our Mobile Food Pantry at no cost to those in need.
 Each month, 17,444 individuals were served through these sites.
 That includes 9,104 adults, 5,429 children, and 2,911 seniors.

 If you share our passion for reducing hunger and food insecurity, you are invited to take action:

 - Make a donation.
 When mailing a contribution, please send it to our mailing address at P.O.
 Box 375, Gales Ferry, CT 06335.
 Each dollar donated provides the equivalent of three meals!

 - Run a food drive.
 Click here to learn more about running a drive.

 - Volunteer at the Food Center.
 Click here for volunteer opportunities